Han Yujoo: Life

 Han Yujoo was born in 1982 in Seoul, South Korea.
 After graduating Dongdaejeon High School, she studied German language and literature at Hongik University and completed graduate-level coursework in Aesthetics at Seoul National University.

 She began her writing career almost by chance.
 In her final year of high school, she submitted three or four applications to undergraduate programs, including Russian literature, that she supposed would allow her to read as much as possible.
 She finally chose to enroll in a German literature program.
 She read extensively, as she had expected, and her university life remained largely uneventful until she took an elective course in creative writing offered by the Korean literature department at her school.
-Without harboring literary ambitions anywhere as strong as the creative writing majors in her class, she wrote a short story entitled “Dalo” (달로 To the Moon) for her final project.
+Without harboring literary ambitions anywhere as strong as the creative writing majors in her class, she wrote a short story entitled "Dalo" (달로 To the Moon) for her final project.
 She showed the story to a friend interested in literature, who encouraged her to send in the story to writing contests.
 She submitted it to a contest held by the literary journal Literature and Society and won, which officially marked her literary debut.
 She pursued her master's degree in her mid-twenties, during which she stayed in Paris for around five months.

 Currently, she writes, translates, and teaches at a university.
-She is a member of Ru, an experimental writers’ association, and is the founder of the publisher Oulipopress.
+She is a member of Ru, an experimental writers' association, and is the founder of the publisher Oulipopress.
 She was briefly a member of the band The Chop, along with poets Kiwan Sung and Hwang Byungsng.
-In an interview at the 2016 Seoul International Writers’ Festival, Han stated that her involvement with the band was so long ago she barely remembered it, and that she only participated in two shows.
+In an interview at the 2016 Seoul International Writers' Festival, Han stated that her involvement with the band was so long ago she barely remembered it, and that she only participated in two shows.
 She did recall bringing an instrument she was not yet familiar with and performing poorly, having only agreed to perform because a literary colleague had reached out to her in need of a session musician.

-In 2008 and 2012, she was funded by LTI Korea to partake in the Overseas Residency Program for Korean Writers in New York and Provence, respectively.
+In 2008 and 2012, she was funded by LTI Korea to partake in the Overseas Residency Program for Korean Writers in New York City and Provence, respectively.
 In 2013, she joined the Artience Residency offered by Arts Council Korea.